 D. Barr Motion that the Zoning Administrator properly interpreted Chapter 2, Section 2.16 – General Lot and Yard Area Requirements for all Zone Districts, Item B. C. Shoemaker seconded.
 Discussion: C. Shoemaker has trouble putting in context to how it relates in what they are asking owners to do as a violation.
 D. Barr states they are not asking in a variance but rather an interpretation.
 Does the Committee agree with the Zoning Administrator’s ruling and interpretation as it is written?
 C. Shoemaker states than in her interpretation there was a violation.
 D. Barr says she is saying there was a structure in the front yard that is obstructing from the ground to the sky.
 Mr. Palizzi asks what structure?
 The deck and the unenclosed porch are in violation according to Zoning Administrator.
 The language states that these structures do not count as obstructions per the 1998 ordinance which is why her interpretation is incorrect.
 There is nothing from ground to sky obstructing as stated in Chapter 23.
 If the decision is made that the unenclosed porch is in violation and must be removed, then it means this structure will have to be torn down to the roof line of the home.
 D. Barr explains owners are free to apply for a variance.
 Mr. Palizzi states that if that is to be done than that would mean that there was an original noncompliance.
 Further, he states that while we do not have a Zoning Administrator from 1998 to explain statements; they do have several witnesses that have signed legal affidavits stating that the Zoning Administrator did make statements saying that unenclosed porches don’t count.
 Further, the Township doesn’t have anything stating the opposite.
 The owners did have one of the gentlemen that signed an affidavit was present earlier this evening.
 Mr. Baruzzini asks where does it leave the taxpayer if they paid every fee and followed every step as directed by the Zoning Administrator of that time?
 Further, he also completed a final inspection and notified the County which allowed them to notify the homeowner to be able to obtain an occupancy permit.
 Homeowner feels he is now stuck 24 years later with $60,000 sitting in materials all because the 1998 Zoning Administrator didn’t do his paperwork correctly.
-D. Barr Motion that the Zoning Administrator properly interpreted Chapter 2, Section 2.16 – General Lot and Yard Area Requirements for all Zone Districts, Item B. C. Shoemaker seconded.
-Roll Call Vote: J. Meinke-yes, M. Jacubiak-no, Cole Shoemaker-no, Jim Gainey-no, D. Barr-yes.
+D. Barr RESTATED Motion that the Zoning Administrator properly interpreted Chapter 2, Section 2.16 – General Lot and Yard Area Requirements for all Zone Districts, Item B. C. Shoemaker seconded.
+Roll Call Vote: J. Meinke-yes, M. JAKUBIAK -no, Cole Shoemaker-no, Jim Gainey-no, D. Barr-yes.
 Fails 2-3.

 Chapter 7, Section 7.03 – Height, Area and Yard Restriction of Platted and Unplatted Lots per 1998 Zoning guidelines.
 No additional comments by S. Kopriva.
 Mr. Palizzi feels that this is the same argument as to previous point.
 They feel she is incorrect in violation as defined in 1998 Ordinance that does not include unenclosed structures.
 D. Barr speaks to definition of front yards as area bounded by front lines of the main building, excluding steps and unenclosed porches.